-- Avoid wheeled walkers; they reduce a baby's desire to learn to walk since she can already get around the room.
-Walkers also greatly increase her chances of injury, even when adults are present.
+- Avoid wheeled walkers; they reduce a baby's desire to learn to walk since they can already get around the room.
+Walkers also greatly increase their chances of injury, even when adults are present.
 That's because they're unstable and fast and allow babies to grab things they normally couldn't reach.
 A baby in a walker may fall down a flight of stairs, knock hot coffee from a table onto herself, or ingest medication, coins, or other small items you thought were out of reach.
 Opt for the push toys instead.

 - Stationary activity centers let babies play safely while on their feet without moving around the room.

 Your baby may be taking their first tentative steps.
 Or they may still be clutching the edge of the coffee table, content to "cruise" around.